-- NPO must ascertain correct and complete identification particulars of each of its beneficiary (person, group of persons or organization etc.) who receives cash or services or in-kind contributions. - ii) In case the beneficiary is an organization/ group of persons, the donor NPO must have knowledge of detailed profile and particulars of such organization.
-NPO shall ensure that its beneficiaries are not linked with any suspected terrorism activity or any link with terrorist support networks. - iii) In case where the projects are implemented through partnership agreements with other partners, the NPO shall make it a part of its project agreements that partners shall maintain and share beneficiaries' information. - iv) NPOs must ensure that the partner organizations shall not be from any such organization whose license has been revoked by SECP12 or registration cancelled by other authorities.
+- NPOs must ascertain correct and complete identification particulars of their beneficiaries (person, group of persons or organization etc.) who receives cash or services or in-kind contributions. - ii) In case the beneficiary is an organization/ group of persons, donor NPOs must have knowledge of detailed profile and particulars of such organization.
+NPOs shall ensure that the beneficiaries are not linked with any suspected terrorism activity or any link with terrorist support networks. - iii) In case where the projects are implemented through partnership agreements with other partners, NPOs shall make it a part of their project agreements that partners shall maintain and share beneficiaries' information.
+They may also share and pool intelligence/insights about particular beneficiary organizations or sectors. - iv) NPOs must ensure that the partner organizations shall not be from any such organization whose license has been revoked by SECP14 or registration cancelled by other authorities.